MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-718.md

 Please include your data sources and URLs
 -->

-As a sales representative, use the report to:
+Sales representatives use the report to:

 * Keep customers informed about the status of their orders.
-* Prioritize orders that are delayed to ensure that they are fulfilled as soon as possible.
+* Prioritize orders that are delayed to ensure they're fulfilled as soon as possible.
-* Identify any potential issues with order fulfillment and work with logistics teams to resolve them.
+* Identify any potential issues with order fulfillment, and work with logistics teams to resolve them.

-As a sales manager, use the report to:
+Sales managers use the report to:

 * Identify orders that are delayed and take proactive measures to address customer complaints.
-* Monitor orders that are not being fulfilled on time and work with logistics teams to resolve any issues.
+* Monitor orders that they can't fulfill on time, and work with logistics teams to resolve any issues.
 * Analyze trends in delayed shipments to identify areas for improvement in order fulfillment processes.

-As a logistics coordinator, use the report to:
+Logistics coordinators use the report to:

-* Monitor orders that are not being fulfilled on time and take action to expedite the process.
+* Monitor orders that they can't fulfill on time and take action to expedite the process.
-* Identify any trends in delayed shipments and work with sales and production teams to address the root causes.
+* Identify trends in delayed shipments, and work with sales and production teams to address the root causes.
-* Use the report to optimize shipment schedules and ensure that orders are fulfilled on time.
+* Optimize shipment schedules to fulfill orders on time.

 ## Try the report